Cr4zi/Cr4zi/README.md

-Just a linux enthusiast, and a tiling window manager freak
+Just a high school student